Malcolm Atkin Military Research

 current research projects relating to WW2

 The Home Guard was a key, if suicidal, element of the defences of Britain in 1940-1 and thereafter took on increasing responsibilities for air and coastal defence.
 During the war, the image of the Home Guard was carefully managed but was already creating its own myths.
 In the post-war period, the myth began to overtake reality and has had both a fundamental impact on the nature of research into the Home Guard and its specialist Auxiliary Units.
-This publication will re-examine the roles of the Home Guard and Auxiliary Units, using new archival research, and disects their image in popular culture The work also includes a study of the near-forgotten 1950s Home Guard.
+This publication continues the re-examination of the roles of the Home Guard and Auxiliary Units, and disects their image in popular culture. it also reassesses the scheme for the private donation of arms from the USA. and the role of women in the Home Guard.
+Also included is a study of the near-forgotten 1950s Home Guard.

 An on-going project to illustrate documented types of cameras used by professional and amateur war photographers from the First World War onwards.
 The project was inspired by an onlooker, carring a modern DSLR camera, who saw me taking photographs of a Spanish Civil War reenactment with a period Contax II and commented 'you can't get decent action photograhs with a camera like that.'
 The pages can be found on the Past Image Photography website.